dashingsoft/pyarmor/docs/tutorial/installation.rst

 - /System/Library/Frameworks/Python.framework/Versions/3.10
 - /Library/Frameworks/Python.framework/Versions/3.10

-If there is no this file, please install necessary packages or re-build Python with enable shared option.
+If there is no this file, please install necessary packages or re-build Python with enable shared option, or using `install_name_tool` to adapt current Python installation, refer to :doc:`../question`.

 .. _install-pypi: